Palmer/Salloum Tennis Center

 The Palmer/Salloum Tennis Center has served as host to SEC Championships, most recently, the 2012 SEC Women’s Tennis Championship.
 In 2013, the facility will host the SEC Men’s Tennis Championship.
 Other events at the Tennis Center include Women’s ITA South Regional Championships, the USTA National Interscholastic Championships and numerous NCAA Men’s and Women’s first and second rounds, including in 2012.

-Ole Miss men’s head coach Billy Chadwick, who serves as the tennis center director, has steered the development of the center from its inception.
+Legendary Ole Miss men’s head coach Billy Chadwick, who coached the Rebels for 35 years, steered the development of the center from its inception.

 “Our objective was to build a state of the art tennis center that would enhance and compliment the beauty of the campus,” Chadwick said.
 “With the renovations, it is a showplace for the University.